viblo/pymunk/docs/src/tutorials/SlideAndPinJoint.rst

    shape, or its also possible to set the values directly on the body (or even adjust them afterwards).

+5. To make the balls roll we set friction on the shape.
+(By default its 0).

-5. Finally we add the body and shape to the space to include it in our simulation.
+6. Finally we add the body and shape to the space to include it in our simulation.
 Note that the body must always be added to the space before or at the same time as any shapes attached to it.